Glass, tyres and drying Wheels

 Interior and exterior glass can be cleaned in the same way.

-Naked Glass and a Big Softie in hand, follow these simple steps for the perfect finish.
+Naked Glass and an Inta-Mitt in hand, follow these simple steps for the perfect finish.

-Lightly mist Naked Glass into a folded Big Softie cloth and apply to the glass.
+Lightly mist 1-2 sprays of Naked Glass into the green side of the Inta-Mitt cloth and apply to the glass.
 DO NOT drench the cloth - a spray or two is always enough.
-Back and forth, then up and down, ensuring good coverage.
+Begin cleaning the glass back and forth, then up and down, ensuring good coverage.
+Be sure to get right into the corners of the glass and the windscreen too.

-Turn and fold the cloth to the dry, plush pile side and buff off any residue to a perfect finish.
-If your cloth is wet from product, or you begin to notice slight streaking, it's time to swap it for a fresh, dry cloth.
+Turn the Inta-Mitt to the low drag purple side, and buff off any residue to a perfect finish.
+If your cloth is wet from product, or you begin to notice slight streaking, flip the Inta-Mitt inside out and add only 1 more spray.
 It's imperative that the cloth is dry to achieve that perfect, streak free finish.
+Never spray Naked Glass into the purple side of the Inta-Mitt.

-We say to spray into a cloth and apply so you don't get over spray everywhere, saving you time in cleaning up later.
+We say to spray into the Inta-Mitt and apply so you don't get over spray everywhere, saving you time in cleaning up later.
 Only if the glass is really, really dirty is it a good idea to spray a little bit extra directly onto the glass.
+If you do use this method, spray on and leave it for 5-10 seconds to begin to clean deeper, then wipe off thoroughly using the technique described above.

-Wheels and Tyres are lucky last.
+Wheels and tyres are lucky last.
 Dry the tyres first with a clean and dry Dirty Deeds cloth.
-Then, spray 3-4 sprays of Tyre Sheen into a Sacrificial Muffy then wipe over the tyre, covering all the rubber surface, getting it into the lettering on the tyres.
+Then, spray 6-7 sprays (you might need more or less depending on the type of tyre, how big it is etc) of Tyre Sheen into an All Sorts applicator, then wipe over the tyre, covering all the rubber surface, being sure to get it into the lettering on the tyres.
 If you like a shinier look on your tyres, you can apply a second layer of Tyre Sheen after the first layer has dried.

-We aim for a mid sheen on the tyre, just better than a new tyre; that's the finish we get with this applicator.
+We aim for a mid sheen on the tyre, just better than a new tyre; that's the finish we get with this applicator and Tyre Sheen combination.

 TIP: If you're working in the sun, you would dry your wheels earlier in the process to avoid water spots.